5 Major Factors to Ranking in Etsy Search

 All important and highly ranked keywords should always be first in your title.

 This is essential for both Shop Section titles and listing titles and descriptions.
-Writing concise and keyword rich titles and descriptions are important.
+Writing concise and keyword-rich titles and descriptions is important.

-Google picks up your Etsy store’s meta data like title and descriptions that are well-written and relevant to your store.
+Google picks up your Etsy store’s meta data like titles and descriptions that are well-written and relevant to your store.

 Renewing your listings is not a strategy that many Etsy store owners know about or practice.

 Some of the best sellers keep this industry secret under wraps.